MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 RETURN Approve("NO_CLAUSE_HIT")
 ```

-Clauses are run sequentially in the order in which they appear on the **Rules** page.
+Clauses are run sequentially in the order in which they appear on the **Rules** tab.
 You can use the arrow buttons on the right side of a clause to change its position in the list.

 Clauses are organized into sections.
 AI models are run based on these sections and generate a score as part of the assessment.
 The sections differ per assessment and indicate when the clause is run relative to the AI model.